 Our first dive was at the North Wall which is basically a wall that drops down to 50 meters.

-You can expect ripping currents in this dive site so you might end up doing a drift dive which we did.
-If you’re lucky large pelagic fishes like barracuda, trevallys and maybe a whale shark might show up- they didn’t.
+You can expect ripping currents at this dive site so you might end up doing a drift dive, which we did.
+If you’re lucky, large pelagic fishes like barracuda, trevally and maybe a whale shark might show up- they didn’t.

 With air down to 100 Bar, we head back towards the boat while gradually ascending towards the top of the reef at around 10 meters.
 At this depth, there is still a slight current.
 While we fin like crazy and hide behind boulders and rock formations to avoid the current, the anthias playfully dart in and out of the corals.

 As it is usually two dives out in the morning, our second dive was also in Napantao North Wall.
-Even if it was repeat of the same site, we didn’t mind as the dive turned out to be more leisurely.
-The wall is massive so at a different depth you will seeing different things.
+Even if it was a repeat of the same site, we didn’t mind as the dive turned out to be more leisurely.
+The wall is massive, so at a different depth, you will see different things.

 Napantao South Wall

 As we love Napantao so much, the dive group decided to return the following day to dive the South Wall.
 You can expect the same marine life species in the area, but I found the South Wall more calm and relaxing.
 I don’t know if it was the time of day or how the reef was shaped but there was hardly any current, which I liked.

 While we didn’t dive the house reef this time around, the areas in front of the Coral Cay building and Napantao beach are just as lovely to dive in.
 It is a sandy slope covered with both soft and hard corals.
 Even at 3 meters, you can see a lot of marine life already.

 In between dives or in the afternoon, we would snorkel in this area and find cool critters.
 There is even a spot they call anemone city because it is covered with anemones and anemonefishes.